ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 #### Prenex example 2

-Next, suppose we wished to translate: *Every circle is bigger than all rectangles*.
+Next, suppose we wished to translate: *Every circle is bigger than all squares*.
 Again, we are quantifying two things -- ALL circles and also ALL squares.
 We can see that we will need to use two universal quantifiers.
 We can translate the statement as follows:

 ```text
 ∀ x ∀ y ((isCircle(x) ∧ isSquare(y)) → biggerThan(x, y))